kindofclever/bears/README.md

-You find solutions to following problems:
+## Here you find solutions to five LeetCode challenges

 1. **Merge Two Sorted Lists** -> The problem: [see here](https://leetcode.com/problems/merge-two-sorted-lists/) -> The solution -> mergeTwoSortedLists.js